- Very tall (up to 5.5m when in flower), short-lived perennial in the Carrot family. Resembles native Cow Parsnip, but much larger.

 - Ecological Impact: Out-shades and out-competes native species, and reduces biodiversity in its preferred habitat.
 Shallow root system reduces soil stability compared to healthy native plant complex, and increases erosion hazard on steep terrain and stream banks.

 - Introduced from Asia by humans as a horticultural curiosity.

 - Each plant can produce up to 100,000 winged seeds that can float for up to 3 days, and can remain viable for up to 15 years.

 - Seeds can be dispersed in wind, flowing water, and by inadvertent animal/human transport when seeds adhere to fur, clothing or equipment.

 Integrated Pest Management Options

-- Report-a-Weed: report sightings of Giant Hogweed by clicking this link, or downloading one of the smartphone apps, or by calling 1-888-WEEDSBC.
+- Report sightings of Giant Hogweed through the Report-a-Weed website, or downloading one of the smartphone apps, or by calling 1-888-WEEDSBC.

 - Be Plantwise- Choose non-invasive or native plants for your garden, and do not transplant unknown plants into new sites.